nikitavoloboev/data/health/nutrition/supplements.md

 # Supplements
-Currenlty only take Vitamin D.
+## Taking daily
+- Vitamin D 1000ug
+- Fish Oil

-I also drink quite a lot of Green tea for it's l-theanine and taste.
+I also drink quite a lot of Green tea for its taste and l-theanine.